Head-to-Head

 Use Cases icon

-What teams use AppOmni for
+What teams use AppOmni for:

 • Reviewing SaaS configuration and policy alignment

-• Monitoring configuration drift
+• Monitoring configuration drift across connected applications

 • Inventorying OAuth applications and permission scopes